Mountain Home National Cemetery

 For educational materials and additional information on this cemetery, please visit the Education section, located below.

-Artificial flowers will be permitted on graves during the period from October 10 through April 15.
-Live potted plants will be permitted on graves 10 days before, through 10 days after Easter Sunday and Memorial Day.
+Artificial flowers and potted plants will be allowed on graves for a period extending 5 days before through 5 days after Easter Sunday and Memorial Day.

 Mountain Home National Cemetery is located in the northeastern section of Tennessee in the foothills of the Appalachian Mountains within the city limits of Johnson City.
 The cemetery is on the grounds of the Mountain Home Veterans Administration Center.